MollyZhang/MemNetQA/README.md

 ### Folder structure:
 - model_utils.py

-This file contains all models I have tried
+This file contains all models
 - data_utils.py

-This contains preparing data from scratch (without using torchtext), including wrappers which generate data variable length data batches for training.
+This contains preparing data, including wrappers which generate data batches for training.
 - train_utils.py

-This file contains the function used for training and calculating losses during training
+This file contains the function used for training and inference
 - evaluation.py
+`

-This file contains calculation of f1 scores, downloaded from canvas.
+This file contains calculation of f1 score and exact match scores, downloaded from squad website.
-- submission.py

-This file generate prediction.txt.
 - preprocessing.ipynb

 This is the notebook for preprocessing.

 - run.ipynb
 This should be the starting point.
-This is where I import all other functions from \*.py files and get results.
+This is where all other functions from \*.py files are imported and models are run to get results.